musabehonore/omega-ec-fe/README.md

-# Omega Ec Backend
+# Omega Ec Frontend

-This is an ec backend built with
+This is an ec frontend built with